 Along with fewer crowds come lower prices.
 Hotel prices are steep in high season in Zion National Park (not to mention hard to reserve).
 In winter, there’s plenty of availability coupled with significantly lower rates.

-Drive Yourself Through Zion National Park in Winter
+Drive Yourself Through Zion National Park in the Winter

 Because of the crowds, Zion National Park has implemented a shuttle system during much of the year.
 It’s convenient and takes you to most of the highlights in Zion Canyon.
 But it does stop and start for passengers to get on and off, and makes lots of stops along the way.
 So it takes quite a bit more time than driving yourself.